Bayesian tomography using polynomial chaos expansion and deep generative networks: Introduction

 \section{Introduction}

-Bayesian inversion methods can account for data and modeling uncertainties as well as prior knowledge, thus, representing an attractive approach for tomography.
-However, the difficulties in specifying appropriate prior distributions and high computational burden associated with repeated forward model evaluations often hinder proper implementation of Bayesian tomography \citep{chipman2001practical}.
+Bayesian inversion methods can account for data and modeling uncertainties as well as prior knowledge, thus, representing an attractive approach for tomography and its uncertainty quantification.
+Nevertheless, the difficulties in specifying appropriate prior distributions and the high computational burden associated with repeated forward model evaluations often hinder proper implementations of Bayesian tomography \citep{chipman2001practical}.
 In geophysical settings, prior distributions have traditionally been specified by assuming the subsurface to be represented by a Gaussian random field.
-As an alternative, in cases where this assumption is invalid, the prior can be informed using training images (TI), that is, large gridded 2-D or 3-D unconditional representations of the expected target spatial field that can be either continuous or categorical \citep{mariethoz2014multiple,laloy2017inversion, laloy2018training}.
-Proper parametrization of the prior is essential in Bayesian inversion, and suitable prior parametrizations may differ from what is commonly used for other purposes.
-For example, in physics-based modeling and visualization, representations of geophysical media most often rely on pixel-based parametrizations.
-Physical media can then be associated with points in $\mathbb{R}^N$, where $N$ is the number of elements in the corresponding pixel-based representation.
-However, while allowing easy implementation of forward modeling schemes (e.g., Finite Difference (FD) based on partial differential equations), pixel-based $N$-dimensional parametrizations are often not suitable to effectively parametrize the prior distribution, as $N$ can be very large.
+More advanced options are made possible by relying on the information content of training images (TI), that is, large gridded 2-D or 3-D unconditional representations of the expected target spatial field that can be either continuous or categorical \citep{mariethoz2014multiple,laloy2017inversion, laloy2018training}.
+Bayesian inversion needs not only a parameterization of the prior that accurately represents the prior information, but also one that is easy to manipulate and one for which small perturbations lead to comparatively small changes in the data response.
+In many cases, it is advantageous to rely on another parameterization than the one used in physics-based modeling and visualization, that is, typically a pixel-based parameterization.
+Physical media are then associated with points in $\mathbb{R}^N$, where $N$ is the number of elements in the corresponding pixel-based representation.
+While allowing easy implementation of forward modeling schemes (e.g., Finite Difference (FD) based on partial differential equations), pixel-based $N$-dimensional parametrizations are often not suitable to effectively parametrize the prior distribution, as $N$ can be very large.
 When prior knowledge suggests constrained spatial patterns, such as covariance or connected spatial structures, the prior-compatible models populate manifolds embedded in $\mathbb{R}^N$.
 If this manifold can be locally assimilated to a subset of $\mathbb{R}^M$, with $M \ll N$, the prior distribution reduces to a function of $M$ variables only, which leads to lower-dimensional inverse problems.